 There are many other reasons why avoiding product storage as much as possible is a good idea.
 Eliminating waste and risk are important for any company and are the focus of strategies such as 5S.

 Cross docking is most commonly used as part of a company's warehouse and distribution efforts.
 Many companies have products brought into a warehouse where they are sorted, consolidated, and then put onto another truck or transport vehicle to go out to a retail outlet.
 These locations serve as warehouses or distribution centers.

-Cross docking helps simplify the warehousing and distributing of products for many companies.
-Before using cross docking, a company often has to have multiple suppliers or sources bringing each product to their retail store.
+Cross-docking helps simplify the warehousing and distributing of products for many companies.
+Previously, a company often has to have multiple suppliers or sources bringing each product to their retail store.
 As you can see in the image below, however, cross docking has all the suppliers bringing products to one central location.

 From there, the retailer receives the products, sorts them, and then ships them where they need to go.
 This gives the retailer much more control over which store is going to get which products.

-There are many advantages to implementing a cross docking solution in any facility.
 While certainly not the right logistics strategy for every company, it can provide many great benefits when used properly.
-The following are some key advantages of cross docking:
+Some key advantages include: